hamzaleroi/BLAS_HALIDE_VS_C/README.md

 if HALIDE_HOME is not set, the script will automatically point to the current folder

 ## what is HALIDE_HOME:
-HALIDE_HOME is the script that points to the halide binary.
+HALIDE_HOME is the location that points to the halide binary.
 Please make sure it has the flollowing tree:

 halide